 Two-bed apartment set alight 81 times

-The three-year study by Fire and Rescue New South Wales (FRNSW) tested the response times of four different types of smoke alarms: photoelectric (they can be faster at detecting smouldering fires), ionisation (they can be faster at detecting flaming fires), dual photoelectric and ionisation, and dual photoelectric and heat sensing alarms.
+The three-year study by Fire and Rescue New South Wales (FRNSW) tested the response times of four different types of smoke alarms: photoelectric (they can be faster at detecting smoldering fires), ionization (they can be faster at detecting flaming fires), dual photoelectric and ionization, and dual photoelectric and heat sensing alarms.

 AUDIO Do Smoke Alars Save Lives?
 (Breakfast)

-The report, Smoke Alarms in Homes: Stage 2, found that in smouldering fire tests the photoelectric alarms, photoelectric and ionisation dual alarms and photoelectric with heat sensing alarms activated on average 30 seconds to a minute faster than ionisation alarms.
+The report, Smoke Alarms in Homes: Stage 2, found that in smoldering fire tests the photoelectric alarms, photoelectric and ionization dual alarms and photoelectric with heat sensing alarms activated on average 30 seconds to a minute faster than ionization alarms.

-In flaming tests, ionisation alarms activated on average up to 53 seconds faster than the rest.
+In flaming tests, ionization alarms activated on average up to 53 seconds faster than the rest.

-It also found there were false alarms from ionisation and dual detectors, and also photoelectric and multi-criteria alarms not going off.
+It also found there were false alarms from ionization and dual detectors, and also photoelectric and multi-criteria alarms not going off.